9.4 Raising awareness about global issues

 Education for Sustainable Development (ESS) is not just about the environment, but also about the economy (consumption, poverty, north and south of the world) and society (rights, peace, health, cultural diversity).
 It is conceived as a process that lasts a lifetime, with a holistic approach, and which is not limited to formal learning, but also extends to non-formal and informal learning.

-In cooperation with the MATTM, several Master programs are offered by different Italian universities, with a specific focus on environmental management:
+In cooperation with the former MATTM, several Master programs were offered by different Italian universities, with a specific focus on environmental management:

 - University of Padua: Master on Strategic Environment Management